London Pubs Group

 The Pub Heritage Group link is here: WhatPub/Crown London Hotel

-The Crown London Hotel (then the Clayton Crown Hotel) featured on the Kilburn and the High Roads: Daytime Crawl of Cricklewood, Brondesbury and Kilburn in October 2014 nd the Revivals and Survivals: Daytime Crawl of Willesden Green, Cricklewood, Brondesbury, Kilburn and St John's Wood on 23 February 2019.
+The Crown London Hotel (then the Clayton Crown Hotel) featured on the Kilburn and the High Roads: Daytime Crawl of Cricklewood, Brondesbury and Kilburn on 18 October 2014 nd the Revivals and Survivals: Daytime Crawl of Willesden Green, Cricklewood, Brondesbury, Kilburn and St John's Wood on 23 February 2019.